Onsager's Real Cavity model near solid interfaces: Modelling

 with the three-dimensional unit matrix $\mathbb{I}$, the relative coordinate ${\bm{\varrho}}={\bm{r}}-{\bm{r}}'$, its absolute value $\varrho=\left|{\bm{\varrho}}\right|$, absolute value of the wave vector $q=\omega/c$ and the functions $f(x) = x+\mi x^2-x^3$ and $g(x) = x+3\mi x^2-3x^3$.
 By assuming the particle-surface separations $d$ to be smaller than the wavelength of the dominant atomic transition, $d\ll \omega_{\rm max}/c$, the non-retarded limit can be applied to lead to

 Thus, to first order, the Casimir--Polder potential within an arbitrary environment can be written via the Hamaker approach~\cite{Hamaker} summing (integrating) the pairwise interactions between a particle at position $\rrA$ and a volume element at position ${\bm{s}}$.
+Equation~(\ref{eq:UCPnonrenom}) is a non-retarded, pairwise-additive approximation and should be interpreted as such.
 Hence, the Casimir--Polder interaction is determined by the summation (integration) of van-der-Waals interactions.
 This model is convenient to introduce the geometry of a system beyond the well-known analytical systems (planar, cylindrical, and spherical multilayered systems)~\cite{Scheel2008,Buhmann12b} by considering weakly responding materials.
 In Eq.~\eqref{eq:UCPnonrenom}, the Mie reflection coefficient, $(\varepsilon-1)/(\varepsilon+2)$, can be seen, which will generate a deviation from the well-known Casimir--Polder scenario in front of an infinite half-plane, which requires the Fresnel-coefficient, $(\varepsilon-1)/(\varepsilon+1)$.
-Thus, to ensure reproducing the correct limit for a planar interface, this Hamaker approach needs to be renormalised, in analogy to Ref.~\cite{Brand2015,Fiedler_2022}, and thus the Casimir--Polder interaction reads
+Thus, to ensure reproducing the correct limit for a planar interface, this Hamaker approach needs to be rescaled, in analogy to Refs.~\cite{Brand2015,Fiedler_2022}, and thus the Casimir--Polder interaction reads

 with the $C_3$-coefficient of the volume element at position ${\bm{s}}$